algeboy/Glassbox/Countable/SetCategory.md

 LHS: g ◄ ← ▦
      ▦
 ```
 So we need to do this in this order, composing with the constructo `(_◄)` after the fact with the source.
-This requires turnning the constructor into a function which can be done with a lambda which might look strange but simply takes in `q` and returns `q ◄`.
+This requires turning the constructor into a function which can be done with a lambda which might look strange but simply takes in `q` and returns `q ◄`.
 That might look like
 ```agda
 p : (g ← ▦) ≡ (g ◄ ← ▦)
 cong (λ q → (q ◄)) p
 ```
-Fortunately since `p` is filled by `refl` this bottoms out to `cong` of a `refl` which is infact another `refl`.
+Fortunately since `p` is filled by `refl` this bottoms out to `cong` of a `refl` which is in fact another `refl`.
 So this thing can at times be proved by the compiler directly.
 But you will need to give it hints by case splitting a bit more.
 Here is what worked for me.
 ```agda
 srcCompProof (F←F g₀) ▦ = refl
 srcCompProof (F←ℕ g₀) ▦ = refl
 srcCompProof (ℕ←F g₀) ▦ = refl
 srcCompProof (ℕ←ℕ g₀) ▦ = refl
 ```
 By exposing the inner term `g₀` the compiler can properly predict which reduction to apply when resolving the equation.
-As usual, all these `refl` look the same which muddys our understanding as readers but if you got in to the types you would see each is a different variation based on `cong (λ q₀ → (F←F {m} {n} q₀ ◄)) p`, etc. for each consturctor, which are the right ones for the return type.
+As usual, all these `refl` look the same which muddies our understanding as readers but if you got in to the types you would see each is a different variation based on `cong (λ q₀ → (F←F {m} {n} q₀ ◄)) p`, etc. for each constructor, which are the right ones for the return type.

 ## Associativity